rotarumihai/About-me/README.md

 # About-me

-Resume in pdf format, feel free to acces it.
+Resume in pdf format, feel free to access it.